 - Set up predictive maintenance alarms for Mitsubishi robots

 - Try IXON Cloud 30 days with our Starter Kit

 Industrial IoT platform for Mitsubishi Electric Robots

-IXON has created a powerful Industrial IoT platform to upgrade your Industrial Mitsubishi MELFA Robots with Remote Access and data capabilities.
+IXON has created a powerful Industrial IoT platform to upgrade your Industrial Mitsubishi MELFA Robots and PLCs with Remote Access and data capabilities.
 Using IXON Cloud you get instant and easy access to your horizontal (RH), vertical (RV), working (RP) or smart plus MELFA robots over a secure VPN connection from anywhere in the world.